Agoric/documentation/main/guides/orchestration/how-orch-works.md

 Interchain Queries (ICQ) is another powerful feature that enables a contract on one blockchain to query the state of an account another blockchain in a trustless manner.
-For example, a DeFi application on Agoric could use ICQ to fetch balance of an account from other chains like Osmosis or Cosmos Hub without the need for autorization, enabling more sophisticated cross-chain trading strategies and risk management.
+For example, a DeFi application on Agoric could use ICQ to fetch the balance of an account from other chains like Osmosis or Cosmos Hub without the need for autorization, enabling more sophisticated cross-chain trading interactions.
 ICQ enhances the interoperability of blockchain networks by facilitating secure and efficient data sharing between chains, opening up new possibilities for cross-chain applications and services.
-Below is an example of an ICQ invokation to get balance of a remote account on `osmosis`:
+Below is an example of an ICQ invocation to get balance of a remote account on `osmosis`:

 ```js